BuildFarBox/FarBox-Doc/docs/3 Configs/3 post configs.markdown

 It can be any characters less than 20 letters.

+Besides, the rule base on root direcotry has a higher priority, for example, in `site_foder/_draft`, the `_draft` is a root direcotry and starts with `_`, then the system will mark the status of posts under this directory as `draft`.
+And so on, if under `_system`, the status is `system`.

 ### toc

 If there are multi-headers（H1、H2、H3 .etc) in a post, the `toc` config can control show the table of contents or not in the main body of the post.